dbhimjiyani/USDA-ButterflyResearch/README.md

 Predict File: https://colab.research.google.com/drive/1bR2tweKloPXbV_gDP_mWpfV0GWhH3oqC?usp=sharing

 ## Modifying DINNGuS for Your Own Use
-I will provide detailed information her about how you can modify DINNGuS to make your own prediction system.
+I will provide detailed information here about how you can modify the solution to make your own prediction system.
 To be honest, I don't think I hard-coded anything.
 I have also kept it as intuitive as possible for Dr. Dupuis' team.
 Until I post more, feel free to hit me up via email.

 ## About the Devs
 Devanshi Bhimjiyani, contact me at devanshi.bhimjiyani@gmail.com if you have specific questions.